yparikh8036/ABLSoft_Combined_Repo/README.md

-# 📄 InvoiceApp
+# 📄 Invoice Web Application

-InvoiceApp is a **full-stack application** to upload and view invoice records.
+This is a **Full-Stack Application** to upload and view invoice records.
 The application supports uploading a CSV file containing invoice data, which is then stored in a **MySQL** database and displayed via a modern **Angular web UI**.

 ---